 Beyond the classroom

 The school’s PE and arts programmes extend far beyond the school day.
 RIS belongs to the Bangkok International School Athletic Conference (BISAC) and fields 70 teams in both domestic and international athletic competitions.
-Sports include badminton, cheerleading, basketball, cross country, swimming and football.
+Sports include badminton, cheerleading, basketball, cross country, swimming, and football.
 Students are given plenty of opportunities to tread the boards in school productions and festivals, and showcase their talents in art exhibitions.
-The school also has a variety of choirs, orchestras and bands to students to join.
+The school also has a variety of choirs, orchestras, and bands for students to join.

 Learning doesn’t stop when the school bell rings, and RIS runs an extended day programme (EDP) that includes sports, visual arts, performing arts, creative curriculum, language classes, and more.
 You’ll also find high school students meeting during lunch and after school for one of the many clubs; many of these focus on community service and charity work, such as the Habitat for Humanity and UNICEF clubs.